iriberri/pachimari/README.md

 ## Introduction

 Hello!
 While playing Overwatch I fell in love with the Pachimari plushies and I wanted to create one.
 I wasn't able to find any pattern available online, so I decided to try and design one myself.
+Part of it is based in [gemgon's Octocat pattern](https://github.com/gemgon/Octocat) as I found the "head" of both characters to be quite similar.

 ![](pachimari.png)